I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/wdbgexts/nf-wdbgexts-gettebaddress.md

 ## -remarks
 <p>In user-mode debugging, the TEB for the current thread is returned.
 In kernel-mode debugging, the TEB for the operating system thread that was running on the current processor when the last event occurred is returned.</p>

-<p>In user-mode debugging, the TEB for the current thread is returned.
-In kernel-mode debugging, the TEB for the operating system thread that was running on the current processor when the last event occurred is returned.</p>

 ## -requirements
 <table>
 <tr>